2/16/2024

 speaker

-Hello and welcome to the UtilCell Group second quarter and first half 2024-25 results.
-My name is Caroline and I'll be your coordinator for today's event.
-Please note this call is being recorded and for the duration of the call your lines will be on listen-only mode.
-However, you'll have an opportunity to ask questions at the end of the call.
+Good day and welcome today.
+You just heard group half year 2023-24 results conference call.
+Please note this call is being recorded and for the duration of the call your lines will be on listen only mode.
+However, you will have an opportunity to ask questions at the end of the call.
 This can be done by pressing star 1 on your telephone keypad to register your questions.
-If you require assistance at any point, please press star zero and you'll be connected to an operator.
-For today's event, we have Eva Bernicke, the CEO, and Christophe Caudrillier, the CFO.
-I will now hand over the call to your host, Eva Bernicke, the CEO, to begin today's conference.
+If you require assistance at any point, please press star 0 and you'll be connected to an operator.
+At this time, I would like to turn the conference over to Eva Bernicke, Chief Executive Officer, and Christophe Cordelia, Chief Financial Officer.
+Please go ahead.
 Thank you.

 speaker